 About 60 bike enthusiasts celebrated the opening with a watershed-to-watershed bike ride and enjoyed light refreshments while listening to remarks by Jeff Hoagland, Education Director at the Watershed, and LHT Co-President Eleanor Horne.

-Instead of using stone dust, the path will offer a demonstration of “pervious pavement.”
+Instead of using stone dust, the path offers a demonstration of “pervious pavement.”
 This feature allows stormwater to soak into the ground and recharge the aquifer instead of slicking off of hard, impervious asphalt and contributing to flooding.

 “Our connector trail is an example of best how to handle polluted stormwater runoff,” said Jim Waltman, Executive Director of The Watershed Institute.
 “Signage along the connector path will educate the public on ‘green infrastructure’ features.”